 Abbey Mill is located in the town of Bishop’s Waltham in South East England.
 It was constructed in an area important to the British wheat industry following the industrial revolution and was an important factor in the growth of the town in the 18th and 19th centuries.
 The building fell into disuse when technology moved the production of wheat along and the site has been the subject of a long battle between local residents and Sainsbury’s who have lodged an application to build a supermarket on the site.
+For the moment, it remains abandoned.
 The following is a letter of objection from a local resident.

 I am writing to object to the planning application by Sainsbury’s for the above site.